OctopusDeploy/docs/docs/deployment-examples/docker-containers/docker-run-with-networking.md

 You should now be ready to deploy Docker containers to your Ubuntu machine using Octopus Deploy.

-## Configuring a DockerHub Feed {#Dockerrunwithnetworking-ConfiguringaDockerHubfeed}
+## Configuring a DockerHub feed {#Dockerrunwithnetworking-ConfiguringaDockerHubfeed}

 Next we are going to create a connection to the official Docker Hub registry so we can use those images for this demonstration.